 This morning you’ll anchor at Tobermory, an idyllic port whose waterfront is lined with multicolored houses, cozy pubs, crafts shops and inviting restaurants.
 You'll have some time at leisure to explore, perhaps visiting the An Tobar Arts Centre or the Mull Aquarium.

 This afternoon, you’ll depart for a half-day tour of Duart Castle, or the ancient seat of the Scottish Clan McLean for the last 700 years.
 En route, you’ll take in the natural beauty of the Isle of Mull during a panoramic drive while listening to an informative lecture about the cultural Heritage of this region.
-When you arrive at the castle, you may notice its huge curtain walls and fortified keep.
-Enjoy a self-guided audio tour.
+When you arrive at Duart Castle, you'll take an informative tour, followed by light refreshments of tea or coffee and cake.

 After, enjoy a dolphin and whale watching experience with guidance from members of a local marine life trust.